-Marketing Strategy of Unilever analyses the brand with the marketing mix framework which covers the 4Ps (Product, Price, Place, Promotion).
+Marketing Strategy of Unilever analyzes the brand with the marketing mix framework which covers the 4Ps (Product, Price, Place, Promotion).
 There are several marketing strategies like product innovation, pricing approach, promotion planning etc. These business strategies, based on Unilever marketing mix, help the brand succeed in the market.

 Unilever marketing strategy helps the brand/company to position itself competitively in the market and achieve its business goals & objectives.

 Let us start the Unilever Marketing Strategy & Mix to understand its product, pricing, advertising & distribution strategies:

 The product strategy and mix in Unilever marketing strategy can be explained as follows:

 Unilever has 4 major categories Food, Refreshment, Personal care, Home care and Water Purifier.
 The products in Unilever marketing mix has over 400 brands, which shows the tremendous strength of the brand in the FMCG sector.
 Unilever concentrates on 13 brands which have sales of more than 1 billion euro a year.
 These are Dove, Axe, Rexona, Hellmann’s, Rama, Lipton, Lux, Sunsilk, Surf , Magnum, Knorr, Heartbrand, and Omo.

 A €13 billion category accounting for one fourth of unilevers’s turnover.
 Knorr, Hellmann’s and Rama are the € 1 billion brands in this category.

 Home Care had a turnover of €10 billion and accounted for one fifth of Unilever’s turnover.
 Omo and Surf are the € 1 billion brands in this category.